 If you liked any of the pieces you saw, you can shop the whole look over at Zanui!

 HOME SWEET HOME | after an epic fifteen months traveling and working in the americas i am so excited to finally be back down under!! starting next week i will be opening my diary to work projects (clearly i need the rest of the week to finish ironing my just unpacked clothes 😬) SO if you are keen create some magical imagery or video content, or if you have a beautiful home you would love to see featured in a magazine, drop me a line at firstname.lastname@example.org look forward to working with you again australia! | 📷 @martin_polley . . . . . #styling #interiors #interiordesign #jackiebrownstylist #jackiebrownstyling

 Jackie Brown is a Sydney-based freelance interior stylist.
 She’s designed and styled sets for some of Australia’s biggest lifestyle and interiors publications and worked for many large, commercial clients.

-She’s super excited to now be able to team up with us at Zanui to make some magic in the homes of some her (and our) favourite Aussie celebs!
+She’s super excited to now be able to team up with us at Zanui to make some magic in the homes some of her (and our) favourite Aussie celebs!